aswinram1997/Credit-Risk-Assessment-API/README.md

 3. Run the API: `python main.py`
 4. Send POST requests to `/predict` for credit risk assessments

+Make sure you have Docker installed and running properly on your machine before following these steps.

 ### Endpoint: /predict
 Method: POST